 Step 1: Set goals and build your team

-- Train customers to use your product.
+- Teach customers to use your product.

-- Give customers a sense of confidence in working with your company.
+- Give customers confidence in your company.

-- Provide customers with their first win.
+- Guide customers to their first win.

 Assemble a team